PalisadoesFoundation/talawa-docs/docs/internships/ideas.md

 ### Research

 Talawa is a suite of applications that are aimed at managing the memberships of community based organizations.
 This concept may be new to you and we suggest you research Church and/or Temple Management Software as a starting point.
-Talawa needs to have a broader reach and your addtions to our ideas will make the difference.
+Talawa needs to have a broader reach and your additions to our ideas will make the difference.
 We have included links to YouTube videos on this page that will be useful in improving your understanding.

 Your solution should ideally consider the: